 Richardson-Sellers is a co-founder of Shethority (“She + Authority”), an online global collective described as “a positive place for women and the feminine to inspire, empower, and share.”
 Active members of the initiative include fellow Arrowverse actorsMelissa Benoist, Nicole Maines, Chyler Leigh, Caity Lotz, Tala Ashe, Emily Bett Rickards, Juliana Harkavy, Katie Cassidy, Candice Patton, and Danielle Panabaker.
 Through social media, women are encouraged to share their own stories and experiences on dealing with self-acceptance, homophobia, sexual harassment at the workplace and other issues.

-To check out our 2020 guest list for all program tracks, click here.
-This list will continue to be updated as invitations are accepted.
+To check out our guest list for all program tracks, click here.
+This list will be updated as invitations to Farpoint 2022 are accepted.